NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - GRKnJ
     - Hitbox duration increased by one frame
     - Travel time is one frame longer
+    - Switches sides two frames sooner, but hits on the same time (switches into stand for two frames)
 - New glide animation

 ### Kankuro